Find a Language Interpreter/Language Access Program | State of Illinois Office of the Illinois Courts

 Individuals who have already began the Language Access Certification Program are eligible to apply for this scholarship.
 Previous costs paid will not be reimbursable, but exams moving forward will be covered by the AOIC if selected.

-For those interested in applying for this scholarship, an application must be completed, along with supplemental materials attached.
+For those interested in applying for this scholarship, an application must be completed, along with supplemental materials such as a Federal Tax Return.
+The deadline to submit applications was March 1, 2023.
+Our office will begin accepting applications for 2024, in December.
 Please reach out to Noor Alawawda, firstname.lastname@example.org, with any questions.

 80% of all interpretations were criminal and 15% civil proceedings.
 Spanish was the most common language need at 92%.
 Polish was the second most requested language at 2%.
 Smaller languages in Cook County, such as Mandarin, Arabic, French, Vietnamese, Ukrainian and Russian were also prevalent.
 American Sign Language was also noted in the interpretation statistics as well.